 - All students can learn and that schools can teach all students.

 - Effective boards must be knowledgeable about teaching and learning issues, including school improvement goals, curriculum and instruction, assessment and staff development Board members must be able to clearly describe school improvement efforts and identify the board’s role in supporting those efforts.

 - Districts must use data and other information on student needs to make decisions Boards must monitor progress on improvement efforts and modify directions as needed.

 - Creating a supportive workplace for staff is vital Districts must offer regular staff development to support teacher learning.

 - The most effective districts have a strong partnership among the schools, the community, and the home The board serves as a liaison for parents and community members, helping to connect stakeholders with schools.

-Board meetings take place the second and fourth Wednesday of the month throughout the school year.
+Board meetings take place the second and last Thursday of the month throughout the school year, with some months having modified dates.
 View past School Board Minutes »